TimPietrusky/background-clip-text-polyfill/README.md

 ## Live example

-You can see this in action on my CodePen: [background-clip: text Polyfill](http://codepen.io/TimPietrusky/pen/cnvBk).
+You can see this in action on my CodePen: [-webkit-background-clip: text Polyfill](http://codepen.io/TimPietrusky/pen/cnvBk).

 --------